article / Global politics

 Latin America: Cooperation-Oriented with Priority on Interests

-U.S. policy toward Latin America has moved away from ideological constraints, clearly stating that it will reward governments that largely align with American principles.
-At the same time, **"we cannot overlook those governments that hold different views from us but still share common interests and are willing to cooperate,"** demonstrating a purely interest-driven approach.
+The U.S. policy toward Latin America has abandoned ideological constraints, clearly stating that it will reward governments largely aligned with U.S. principles.
+However, it **cannot overlook those governments that hold different views from us but still share common interests and are willing to cooperate**, demonstrating a purely interest-driven approach.

 (2) The Middle East: Close Cooperation Without Preaching

-In the Middle East, the United States will work closely with the Gulf monarchies, Give up preaching to them.—As long as cooperation can be achieved, even authoritarian regimes will not face pressure from the United States.
-This differs from the Middle East policy during the Reagan administration: Reagan cooperated with undesirable regimes to "prevent communism," while the Trump administration aimed to "counter China."
-In the Middle East, the United States will work closely with the Gulf monarchies, Give up preaching to them.—As long as cooperation can be achieved, even authoritarian regimes will not face pressure from the United States.
-This differs from the Middle East policy during the Reagan administration: Reagan cooperated with undesirable regimes to "prevent communism," while the Trump administration aimed to "counter China."
+In the Middle East, the United States will work closely with the Gulf monarchies, abandoning its lecturing approach—as long as cooperation is achieved, even authoritarian regimes will not face pressure from the U.S. This differs from the Middle East policy during the Reagan administration: Reagan cooperated with undesirable regimes to prevent communism, while the Trump administration did so to counter China.

 (3) North Korea: Deliberate Avoidance and Flexible Reservation

-One notable feature of the report is that North Korea and nuclear non-proliferation were not directly mentioned., which stands in stark contrast to previous U.S. National Security Strategies.
-Think tank interpretations suggest that this omission may be Trump's way of Further contacts between North Korea and the United States set the stage for future developments., reflecting the Flexibility of his North Korea policy.
-For North Korea, this attitude could provide diplomatic flexibility for further engagement with the United States; for the United States, it could create a new diplomatic opening to maintain its presence in the Asia-Pacific region and rally allies.
-One notable feature of the report is that North Korea and nuclear non-proliferation were not directly mentioned., which stands in stark contrast to previous U.S. National Security Strategies.
-Think tank interpretations suggest that this omission may be Trump's way of Further contacts between North Korea and the United States set the stage for future developments., reflecting the Flexibility of his North Korea policy.
-For North Korea, this attitude could provide diplomatic flexibility for further engagement with the United States; for the United States, it could create a new diplomatic opening to maintain its presence in the Asia-Pacific region and rally allies.
+One of the notable features of the report is that it does not directly mention North Korea or nuclear non-proliferation, which stands in stark contrast to previous U.S. National Security Strategies.
+Think tank interpretations suggest that this omission may be Trump's way of laying the groundwork for further U.S.-North Korea engagement, reflecting the flexibility of his policy toward North Korea.
+For North Korea, this attitude could provide diplomatic flexibility to further engage with the United States; for the United States, it could create a new diplomatic opening to maintain its presence in the Asia-Pacific region and rally allies.

 VI.
 Summary of Core Perspectives from Various Think Tanks